-During the journey between these two places, you will see some of the most evocative and ancient landscapes anywhere in the world.
+During the journey between these two places, you'll see some of the most evocative and ancient landscapes anywhere in the world.
 This high-altitude desert abounds with seemingly endless salt flats, painted hills that change color depending on the light, towering Andean peaks, and the volcanic Domeyko Cordillera, whose flaming red mountains form the base of the Valley of the Moon.

 Some recommended activities in San Pedro de Atacama include:

-Today you'll embark on a full-day excursion into the Atacama Desert.
-After breakfast, a driver will pick you up at the hotel and you'll head out to the first destination: Laguna Chaxa.
-Located 50 km (31 miles) from San Pedro sits this desert oasis in the middle of the Atacama Salar salt flats.
-Also here is the Los Flamencos National Reserve.
-Even from afar you'll be able to spot the Chilean flamingos that call this reserve home.
+Today, you'll embark on a full-day excursion into the Atacama Desert.
+After breakfast, a driver will pick you up at the hotel, and you'll head out to the first destination: Laguna Chaxa.
+Located 31 miles (50 km) from San Pedro sits this desert oasis in the middle of the Atacama Salar salt flats.
+Also, here is the Los Flamencos National Reserve.
+Even from afar, you can spot the Chilean flamingoes that call this reserve home.

 At lunchtime, the tour will stop in Socaire, a humble agricultural village famous for its simple adobe homes, rustic chapel, and slow pace of life.
-After eating, the tour will continue towards the Altiplano (high plateau) lagoons of Miscanti and Miñiques, which are located at a whopping 4,200 meters (13,779 feet) in elevation.
-You might feel a bit lightheaded, so try not to exert yourself and be sure to drink plenty of water.
+After eating, the tour will continue toward the Altiplano (high plateau) lagoons of Miscanti and Miñiques, located at a whopping 13,779 feet (4,200 m) in elevation.
+You might feel a bit lightheaded, so try not to exert yourself and drink plenty of water.
 Enjoy the panoramic views of an altiplano desert surrounded by towering volcanoes and abounding with wildlife like flamencos, foxes, and vicunas.

 The last stop on the tour is a visit to the town of Toconao, an oasis with a climate ideal for the cultivation of native fruits and vegetables.
 You'll stroll the streets, shop for handicrafts, and admire local homes cobbled together out of volcanic rocks.
-You'll also visit the white-washed church with its famous three-storied belltower.
+You'll also visit the whitewashed church with its famous three-storied bell tower.
 The church itself dates back to 1750 and has been declared a national monument.

 Finally, at around 6 pm, you'll return to your hotel and can enjoy the rest of the evening in town.
-Note that the day's itinerary may vary according to weather and road conditions
+Note that the day's itinerary may vary according to weather and road conditions.

 Day 6: Tatio Geysers & Machuca Village

 Today's an early start as you'll depart the hotel at 4:30 am for the 1.5-hour trip to the Tatio Geysers.
 Getting a jump on the day will pay dividends, though, as seeing the sun rise over the Atacama Desert is a singular experience.
 Also, sunrise is the best time to visit Tatio.
-The contrast between the cold outside temperatures and the boiling water of the geothermal field beneath the earth's surface causes the pillars of steam here to rise as high as 10 meters (30 feet).
+The contrast between the cold outside temperatures and the boiling water of the geothermal field beneath the earth's surface causes the pillars of steam here to rise as high as 30 feet (10 m).

 On the return drive to San Pedro, you'll stop at Machuca, a small, humble village on the Altiplano whose residents have bred llamas and harvested Yareta (moss-like evergreen plants that can survive for thousands of years) for generations.
 It's a small but welcoming town, comprised of only about 20 homes and a simple chapel.
-That said, some locals sell crafts, and you can admire the llamas in the area as well as the flamingos that reside in nearby marshlands.
+That said, some locals sell crafts, and you can admire the llamas in the area and the flamingoes that reside in nearby marshlands.

-Savor the experience, because this is your final day on the Atacama Altiplano and your last in Chile.
+Savor the experience because this is your final day on the Atacama Altiplano and your last in Chile.
 Depending on the flight departure schedule, you'll have some extra time to explore San Pedro.
-If you haven't done so already, pay a visit to the noteworthy sights, such as the Museo Arquólogico (Archeological Museum), and La Casa Incaica, which dates to the early 1500s and is the oldest structure in San Pedro.
+If you haven't done so already, pay a visit to the noteworthy sights, such as the Museo Arquólogico (Archeological Museum) and La Casa Incaica, which dates to the early 1500s and is the oldest structure in San Pedro.
 Both are located off the central plaza.

-At the scheduled time, your driver will pick you up at the hotel and take you to the Calama Airport for the return flight to Santiago, at which point you'll meet your connecting flight home.
+If you're feeling more active, perhaps indulge in some sandboarding or trekking on the surrounding dunes.
+Also, just 2.4 miles (4 km) outside of town is the Pukará de Quitor, ruins of a stone fortress from the 12th century.
+At the scheduled time, your driver will pick you up at the hotel and take you to Calama Airport for the return flight to Santiago, at which point you'll meet your connecting flight home.